grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 Segment Type is the way in which a segment is treated throughout the operation's evaluation period.

 ![](assets/segment-type.png)
+*Figure: Fix the number of segments to operate on using Segment type option*

 The segment type option allows you to further refine your segment based on the evaluation period (or time).